jeremyramey/onboarding-portfolio/README.md

 - Examples of simplifying complex systems and workflows
 - Focus on communication quality as much as content

-This portfolio outlines how I run real onboarding engagements with customers and internal teams.
-See the repository below for real-world examples and case studies:
+This portfolio outlines how I run onboarding engagements with customers and internal teams, with examples and case studies below.

 👉 **[Implementation & Integration Case Study Portfolio](https://jeremyramey.github.io/implementation-integration-portfolio/)**